joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/08/19/nyregion/mamdani-ny-city-council-lawsuit-teachers.html

 **NASA’s Attempt to Save the Swift Telescope Has Failed**\
-`NASA’s Swift Observatory, which studies some of the most powerful explosions in the universe, is expected to burn up in the atmosphere.`\
+`NASA’s Swift Observatory, which studies some of the most powerful explosions in the universe, will soon burn up in the atmosphere.`\
 https://www.nytimes.com/2026/08/19/science/nasa-swift-telescope-failed-rescue.html

 **Derrick Parker, Known as New York’s ‘Hip-Hop Cop,’ Dies at 65**\